mlresearch/v258/_posts/2025-04-23-grigorescu25a.md

   and previous learning-augmented framework for online covering linear programs from the literature, to many new applications.
-We show that our algorithms break impossibility results when the advice is accurate, while maintaining comparable performance with state-of-the-art classical online algorithms even when the advice is erroneous. "
+We show that our algorithms break impossibility results when the advice is accurate, while maintaining comparable performance with state-of-the-art classical online algorithms even when the advice is erroneous."
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: grigorescu25a
 month: 0
-tex_title: " Learning-Augmented Algorithms for Online Concave Packing and Convex Covering Problems "
+tex_title: Learning-Augmented Algorithms for Online Concave Packing and Convex Covering Problems
 firstpage: 1072
 lastpage: 1080
 page: 1072-1080